Cavity Wall Insulation Grants

 |Property not timber frame, steel frame or concrete.|

 |Neighbours above and/or below agree if it's a flat.|

 Cavity Wall Insulation Savings

 Installing Cavity Wall Insulation can prevent up to 35% of the heat in your home from escaping.
 This will mean that your heating will not need to be turned on as often and can save you up to £145 per year on energy bills.

 As less fossil fuel is being burned, to compensate for heat loss, Cavity Wall Insulation will also substantially reduce your Carbon Dioxide (CO2) emissions by up to 610kg per year and helps to protect the environment.

 How can EnergyLink help Cavity Wall Insulation?

-When you apply online for Cavity Wall Insulation through EnergyLink, an Energy Advisor will check that your property is likely to be suitable.
-They will then arrange a free, no-obligation survey from an EnergyLink approved Installer.
+When you apply online for Cavity Wall Insulation through EnergyLink, an approved Installer will call you to arrange a free, no-obligation survey.